-If you’re looking to lose weight by having surgery, you aren’t alone.
-Millions of people each year line up to try various weight loss techniques, and hundreds of thousands are looking at weight loss surgeries to help them reach their weight loss goals.
+If you’re looking to lose weight by having surgery, there are many types of weight loss procedures that are extremely effective.
 Fortunately, the Roux-en-Y Gastric Bypass surgery is a reasonably safe and effective surgery for weight-loss patients.
 In 2008, 200,000 people had this operation, and most have had favorable results with the surgery.

 How Does Roux-En-Y Gastric Bypass Surgery Work?

 The Roux-En-Y Gastric Bypass surgery makes the stomach smaller and makes you able to eat a lot less.
-Food then passes through the stomach, and it allows food to skip the small intestine – which will get you feel fuller than ever before.
+Food then passes through the stomach, and it allows food to skip the small intestine – which will get you to feel fuller than ever before.

 Who is the Bypass Surgery For?